 Since collaborative divorces involve both spouses and their attorneys, scheduling time to meet and discuss the situation can be better tailored to everyone’s schedule compared to contested divorces heard in court.
 An experienced family attorney can help you and your spouse through the legal nuances of this type of divorce.

 Divorce is accompanied by many life changes.
 We know that when you are considering a collaborative divorce in Raleigh, you’ll have plenty of questions.
 We’ve been helping couples in the Raleigh community for years and have fielded nearly every question in the book.
 We also know that the circumstances surrounding each divorce are highly unique.
 Read over some of our frequently asked questions and reach out to us at 919-833-1040 to discuss the specifics of your situation.

 How are Collaborative Divorces Different from Mediated Divorces?

 Collaborated and mediated divorces overlap to some extent.
-While collaborative divorces and mediated divorces both involve a cooperative approach, the nature of the meetings differ, however.
+While collaborative divorces and mediated divorces both involve a cooperative approach, the nature of the meetings differs, however.
 In a collaborative divorce, both parties and their attorneys attempt to sort things out.
 Mediated divorces primarily involve the presence of both parties and one mediator.
 Ideally, the result is an uncontested divorce in which the most, if not all, of the outstanding issues related to the marriage dissolution are resolved and merely need a judge’s signature to make it official.